stevenpatrick99/boxup-crime/README.md

 # Hugo template for Netlify CMS with Netlify Identity

-This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).
+This is a small business template built with [Steven Patrick](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://distracted-neumann-af7686.netlify.com/admin), designed and developed by [Steven Patrick for BoxUp Crime](https://distracted-neumann-af7686.netlify.com)

 ## Getting started

 Use our deploy button to get your own copy of the repository.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/one-click-hugo-cms&stack=cms)